Doctor of Healthcare Administration (DHA)

 This course critically analyzes the current state of IT strategy practices and demonstrates how an IT strategy serves as a strong foundation for competitive IT management.
 Several tools and methods are synthesized to assess internal and external environments for formulating a strategy, execute a strategy based on environmental factors, and improve a strategy.
 The course brings the current academic and business literature to the class.
 It examines emerging IT strategy and management issues such as hyper-automation, AI, cybersecurity mesh, anywhere operations, and the internet of behaviors.

 This course aims to improve critical thinking and decision-making skills in the IT policy and governance field.
 The course brings forth today's complex and cutting-edge computing environment by taking threats, vulnerabilities, and cyber controls into account.
-This course provokes the questions of how the GRC (Governance, Risk Management, Compliance) practices should be applied in today's complex IT environments to make the most out of the cutting-edge technology and how critical assets should be protected from adversarial actions of advanced persistent threats.
-The course brings various essential processes and services to the table, including but not limited to supply-chain risks, innovation, and resilience.
-Research papers and discussion assignments help students obtain pertinent information and improve research and academic writing skills within the field.
+Course provokes the questions of how the GRC (Governance, Risk Management, Compliance) practices should be applied in today's complex IT environments to make the most out of the cutting-edge technology and how critical assets should be protected from adversarial actions of advanced persistent threats.
+The course brings various essential processes and services to the table, including but not limited to supply chain risks, innovation, and resilience.
+Research papers and discussion assignments help students obtain pertinent information and improve research & academic writing skills within the field.

 OR